-In addition to the collaboration and license agreements discussed below, we may enter into an agreement relating to an IL-15 superagonist product developed by an affiliate, and we are also pursuing supply arrangements for various investigational agents controlled by affiliates and third parties to be used in our clinical trials.
-These collaboration agreements do not typically specify how sales will be apportioned between the parties upon successful commercialization of the product.
+In addition to the collaboration and license agreements discussed below, we may enter into a commercial agreement relating to an IL-15 superagonist product developed by an affiliate, and we are also pursuing supply arrangements for various investigational agents controlled by affiliates and third parties to be used in our clinical trials.
+The collaboration and supply agreements do not typically specify how sales will be apportioned between the parties upon successful commercialization of the product.
 As a result, we cannot guarantee that we will receive a percentage of the revenue that is at least proportional to the costs that we will incur in commercializing the product candidate.
-Furthermore, if Dr. Soon-Shiong was to cease his affiliation with us or with NantWorks LLC, or NantWorks, these entities may be unwilling to continue these relationships with us on commercially reasonable terms, or at all and as a result may impede our ability to control the supply chain for our combination therapies.
+Furthermore, if Dr. Soon-Shiong was to cease his affiliation with us or with NantWorks, these entities may be unwilling to continue these relationships with us on commercially reasonable terms, or at all and as a result may impede our ability to control the supply chain for our combination therapies.

-Altor BioScience Corporation.
-In August 2016, we entered into an exclusive Co-Development Agreement, or the Co-Development Agreement, with Altor Bio Science Corporation, or Altor.
-Our Chairman and CEO is also the Chairman of Altor and holds a greater than 20% ownership interest therein.
-Under the Co-Development Agreement, we agreed with Altor to exclusively collaborate on the development of therapeutic applications combining the Company's proprietary natural killer cells with Altor's ALT-801 and/or ALT-803 products with respect to certain technologies and intellectual property rights as may be agreed between the parties for the purpose of jointly developing therapeutic applications of certain effector cell lines.
+Altor BioScience, LLC.
+In August 2016, we entered into an exclusive Co-Development Agreement, or the Co-Development Agreement, with Altor BioScience, LLC, or Altor, formally known as Altor BioScience Corporation.
+Altor is a related party, as it is a wholly owned subsidiary of NantCell.
+NantCell is an affiliate of NantWorks.
+Under the Co-Development Agreement, we agreed with Altor to exclusively collaborate on the development of therapeutic applications combining our proprietary natural killer cells with Altor's N-801 and/or N-803 products with respect to certain technologies and intellectual property rights as may be agreed between the parties for the purpose of jointly developing therapeutic applications of certain effector cell lines.

-We will be the lead developer for each product developed by the parties pursuant to the Co-Development Agreement unless otherwise agreed to under a given project plan.
+We are the lead developer for each product developed by the parties pursuant to the Co-Development Agreement unless otherwise agreed to under a given project plan.
 Under the terms of the Co-Development Agreement, both parties will grant a co-exclusive, royalty free, fully paid-up, worldwide license, with the right to sublicense (only to a third-party contractor assisting with research and development activities under this Co-Development Agreement and subject to prior consent, not to be unreasonably withheld), under the intellectual property, or IP, including the parties interest in the joint IP, solely to conduct any development activities agreed to by the steering committee as set forth in any development plan.
-Unless otherwise mutually agreed by the parties in the development plan for a project, we shall be responsible for all costs and expenses incurred by either party related to conducting clinical trials and other activities under each development program, including costs associated with patient enrollment, materials and supplies, third-party staffing, and regulatory filings.
+Unless otherwise mutually agreed by the parties in the development plan for a project, we shall be responsible for all costs and expenses incurred by either party related to conducting clinical trials and other activities under each development program, including costs associated with patient enrollment, materials and supplies, third party staffing, and regulatory filings.
+Altor supplies free of charge, sufficient amounts of Altor products for all pre-clinical requirements and all clinical requirements for up to 400 patients in phase I and/or phase II clinical trials, as required under the development plan for a project per the Co-Development.

 Each company will own an undivided interest in and to all rights, title and interest in and to the joint product rights.
 The Co-Development Agreement expires upon the fifth anniversary of the effective date.
-We dosed several patients with ALT-803 in our phase II Merkel cell carcinoma and our phase Ib/II pancreatic cancer trials under the Co-Development Agreement during the year ended December 31, 2017.
+We dosed patients with N-803, an IL-15 superagonist, in several phase Ib/II trials during the years ended December 31, 2018 and 2017.
+No charges for supplies by Altor have been incurred in association with the above trials during the years ended December 31, 2018, 2017 and 2016.